 Dodging or just “getting out of dodge”

-Researching the history of “the draft” in American history dates back to that of the Civil War.
+Researching the history of “the draft” in American history dates back to the Civil War.
 While spanning back generations and several wars, the Vietnam era draft is still viewed as the most controversial and widely discussed period in its history.